Why the BBC’s A Christmas Carol has made a massive change to this major character

 One of many Ghosts has been given a makeover…

-Within the BBC’s A Christmas Carol, you would possibly discover two uncommon issues in regards to the Ghost of Christmas Current.
+Within the BBC’s A Christmas Carol, you would possibly discover two uncommon issues concerning the Ghost of Christmas Current.
 Firstly, she is performed by a girl; and secondly, she is Ebenezer Scrooge’s lifeless sister.

-Described as “an original take on Dickens’s iconic ghost story,” Steven Knight’s three-part adaptation of Charles Dickens’ basic Christmas story has put a brand new spin on the well-known character.

-The Ghost of Christmas Current who visits Ebenezer Scrooge is now reimagined as his sister, “Lottie”, performed by Charlotte Riley – and he or she desires him to vary his miserly methods.
+The Ghost of Christmas Current who visits Ebenezer Scrooge is now reimagined as his sister, “Lottie”, performed by Charlotte Riley – and she or he desires him to vary his miserly methods.

 “The character Lottie represents is usually played by that Father Christmas-y type character,” Riley tells HEARALPUBLICIST.
 “So I liked the opportunity to play a sibling, which you don’t often see portrayed on-screen.
 And there’s a lot of depth to sibling relationships.”